 If you have suggestions for this guide, please contact the EBSS Curriculum Materials Committee.
 (ALA Members can login to view email addresses.)

 The work of collecting and sharing a bibliography of scholarly publications on curriculum materials centers was begun by Rita Kohrman and, since her retirement, has been carried on by the EBSS Curriculum Materials Committee.
-Below is a list of scholarly publications from the last ten years -- for a more extensive bibliography (that extends back to the 1930s), see the other pages.
+Below is a list of scholarly publications from the last five years -- for a more extensive bibliography (that extends back to the 1930s), see the other pages.

 Ayton, K., & Capraro, K. (2021).
 Students lead the charge!
 Using project-based learning with preservice teachers to redesign a curriculum resource center.
 Education Libraries, 44, 1–19. https://doi.org/10.26443/el.v44i1.367